-Brad Bernthal is an Associate Professor at the University of Colorado Law School and the Director of the Entrepreneurship Initiative at Silicon Flatirons.
+Brad Bernthal is an Associate Professor at the University of Colorado Law School, the Interim Executive Director of Silicon Flatirons, and Director of the Entrepreneurship Initiative at Silicon Flatirons.
 Professor Bernthal specializes in startups, entrepreneurial law, and early stage finance (such as angel investment and venture capital).
 His current research studies finance instruments used in startup investment.
 Prior to that, Brad studied investment accelerators, providing legal scholarship’s first work on the topic.
 Professor Bernthal leads the Entrepreneurial Law Clinic at Colorado Law, which provides legal help to about 20 startups each year.

 Prior to joining the Colorado Law faculty, Professor Bernthal served as the Silicon Flatirons Fellow for 2005-2007.
 He started his legal career in San Francisco with Brobeck, Phleger & Harrison LLP, then moved to Hogan & Hartson, LLP’s Denver office, and finally worked for the Boulder law firm of Berg, Hill, Greenleaf and Ruscitti LLP.
 Prior to law school, Professor Bernthal taught English to elementary age students in Korea and conducted legislative research as a staff assistant to United States Senator Robert Kerrey.
 Professor Bernthal is a TechStars mentor, tennis enthusiast, and laughably serious youth sports volunteer coach.